 VA Rehab Benefits

-Other vets will want an alternative because of issues within the VA or because they are too far from a facility to receive the VA alcohol treatment or VA rehab care they need.
-These people may benefit from VA Community Care, a program that allows veterans access to local providers operating outside of the VA system.
+Other Vets will want an alternative because of issues within the VA or because they are too far from a facility to receive the VA alcohol treatment or care they need.
+These people may benefit from VA Community Care, a program that allows Veterans access to local providers operating outside of the VA system.